Easy Sweet and Sour Chicken

 - 20 ounce can pineapple chunks, reserve the juice for the sauce

-- 1 small- medium red onion, diced into medium sized pieces
+- 1 small- medium red onion, diced into medium sized pieces, about 1 cup

-- 1 medium red bell pepper, diced into medium sized pieces
+- 1 medium red bell pepper, diced into medium sized pieces, about 1 cup

 - salt and pepper to taste, season the veggies and pineapple